MatthewRizzo/spotify_api_scraper/README.md

   * Breakadown playlist by albums
 * BETTER way to timeout token for user
 * Add the image of each playlist to the playlist table
-* Sort the playlist names before making the table

 ## Setup Guide